Schools and educational resources

 Green waste bins

-Green waste bins are available for school garden waste.
+Green waste bins are available for school garden and food waste.

 School group tours

 School students can get a taste of local government in a two-hour educational tour of Lake Macquarie City Council.

 Council rangers can visit your school for educational sessions on responsible pet ownership.
 Contact Council for more information.